Eduardo Salazar: Los Angeles Dodgers

 On November 16, 2023, Salazar signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple–A Oklahoma City Baseball Club to start the season.
 The Dodgers selected his contract to the major league roster on April 16, 2024, however he was optioned back to the minors the following day without appearing in a game.
 He rejoined the majors and pitched two innings in a game on May 15, giving up three hits and two walks but no earned runs.
 He also made seven starts for Oklahoma City, with a 5.61 ERA.
 The Dodgers designated him for assignment on May 20.

 Seattle Mariners

 On May 23, 2024, Salazar was claimed off waivers by the Seattle Mariners.
 In four games for the Triple–A Tacoma Rainiers, he compiled a 5.40 ERA with one strikeout across 3 1/3 innings.
 On June 9, Salazar was designated for assignment by Seattle.

 Washington Nationals

 On June 13, 2024, Salazar was claimed off waivers by the Washington Nationals.
 He made 25 appearances for Washington, posting an 0-1 record and 2.96 ERA with 24 strikeouts across 27 1/3 innings pitched.

 Salazar made 30 appearances for the Nationals in 2025, but struggled to an 0-1 record and 8.38 ERA with 23 strikeouts over 29 innings of work.
 On October 29, 2025, Salazar was removed from the 40-man roster and sent outright to the Triple-A Rochester Red Wings; he subsequently rejected the assignment in favor of free agency.

+Minnesota Twins

+On February 3, 2026, Salazar signed a minor league contract with the Minnesota Twins.
+He made 19 appearances (two starts) split between the rookie–level Florida Complex League Twins, Sinhle–A Fort Myers Mighty Mussels, and Triple–A St. Paul Saints, accumulating a 1–1 record and 4.10 ERA with 20 strikeouts across 26 1/3 innings pitched.
+Salazar was released by the Twins organization on August 13.